 Size2.5 Gallon 1 Gallon Sprayer Quart Quart 2x2.5 Gallon Case 4x1 Gallon Case

-Apply Jump Start liquid soil conditioner to sod, grass, lawn or vegetable soil every 60–90 days to improve the soil's cation exchange capacity and overall soil structure.
-Choose what is most helpful to you- the bottle or hose end sprayer.
+Apply Jump Start to sod, grass, lawn or vegetable soil every 60–90 days to improve the soil's cation exchange capacity and overall soil structure.
+Choose the type of sprayer that is most helpful to you: the bottle or hose end sprayer.

 Lawns & Sod

-Apply 8 ounces of Jump Start liquid soil conditioner concentrate per 1,000 square feet at a 1:20 product to water ratio.
+Apply 8 ounces of Jump Start per 1,000 square feet at a 1:20 product to water ratio.
 Apply with our sprayer quart or a sprayer of your own.

-For troubled areas, spray at a rate of 10 to 12 ounces per 1,000 square feet for short periods of time to yield rapid improvements.
-If using our sprayer quart, connect the quart to your garden hose and set the dial to a 1:20 product to water ratio.
+For troubled areas, apply 10–12 ounces per 1,000 square feet for short periods of time to yield rapid improvements.
+If you're using our sprayer quart, connect the quart to your garden hose and set the dial to a 1:20 product to water ratio.

 Water after application for best results.